skjelten/emusc/emusc/README.md

 ```
 make
 ```
 The `emusc.exe` binary is located in `emusc/src/` if no build directory was specified.
 Note that you will need to deploy Qt and include a number of DLL-files if you want to run EmuSC outside MSYS.
-A simple script for deploying Qt and coping all the needed DLL-files is found in the emusc/utils directory.
-To create a directory with all files needed for running EmuSC, make sure you have Qt tools package installed:
+A simple script for automating the deployment of Qt and copying all the necessary DLL-files is found in the emusc/utils directory.
+To use this script you must have the Qt tools package installed:
 ```
 pacman -S mingw-w64-ucrt-x86_64-qt5-tools
 ```